RESTful-Drupal/restful/modules/restful_angular_example/README.md

-# AngularJS, RESTful and Entity Validator example
+# AngularJS, RESTful and Entity Validator form example

 1. Get a clean Drupal installation with a "standard" profile (i.e. the ``Article`` content type is present).